openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * Required Wallet and Verifier Metadata parameters and their values.
 * Additional restrictions on Authorization Request and Authorization Response parameters to ensure compliance with ISO/IEC TS 18013-7 [@ISO.18013-7] and ISO/IEC 23220-4 [@ISO.23220-4].
 For instance, to comply with ISO/IEC TS 18013-7 [@ISO.18013-7], only the same-device flow is supported, the `request_uri` Authorization Request parameter is required, and the Authorization Response has to be encrypted.

-### VP Query and Response
+### DCQL Query and Response

-An example request using the mdoc format is shown in (#more_vp_query_examples).
+An example DCQL query using the mdoc format is shown in (#more_dcql_query_examples).
 The following is a non-normative example for a VP Token in the response:

 ```json
 {